ifecog/Taxi-API/README.md

     User Authentication: Robust user authentication mechanisms safeguard the integrity of the platform.

 ## Sources
-This REST API is inspired by Andrew Kaliba's 'Developing a Real-Time Taxi App with Django Channels and React' [@testdrivenio](https://github.com/testdrivenio/taxi-react-app.git)
+This API development is inspired by Andrew Kaliba's 'Developing a Real-Time Taxi App with Django Channels and React' published on [@testdrivenio](https://github.com/testdrivenio/taxi-react-app.git)

 ## Contributions